-This diagram below shows how data flows through the SolacePubSubMonitor deployment.
+The following Solace PubSub+ Monitoring diagram shows how data flows through the Solace PubSub+ Monitor deployment.
 The Data Server connects to the Monitored Components to collect metric data which it stores in local caches and uses to generate alerts based on the enabled and threshold settings in the ALERTDEFS database and optionally execute user defined alert notifications.

-In cases where the data collection needs to be distributed, one or more Data Collectors can be deployed to connect to the Monitored Components and forward the collected data to the Data Server.
-The HTML UI is a browser based user interface that show metric and alert data from the Data Server and also allow the user to enable, disable and set thresholds on alerts.
-The Historian is an optional process that stores historical metric and alert data to the RTVHISTORY database.
+In cases where the data collection needs to be distributed, one or more Data Collectors can be deployed to connect to the "Monitored Components" and forward the collected data to the "Data Server".

+The "HTML UI" is a browser-based user interface that shows metric and alert data from the Data Server and also allow the user to enable, disable and set thresholds on alerts.

+The "Historian" is an optional process that stores historical metric and alert data to the RTVHISTORY database.
 When the Historian is enabled, the Data Server will query historical data from the RTVHISTORY on startup to populate in-memory history and also any time the HTML UI request history data that is older than the data in the in-memory history.

-The Configuration Application is a browser based application for configuring the RTView processes.
-It connects to the Data Server to read and write Configuration Files.
+The "Configuration Application" is a browser based application for configuring the RTView processes.
+It connects to the Data Server to read and write "Configuration Files".